-• Each student must be current in vaccinations and immunizations.
+- Each student must be current in vaccinations and immunizations.
 A negative drug screen is a requirement of our clinical sites.
-All students are required to have liability insurance and health insurance.

-- Before going to any clinical sites, the student must pass all skills test in STP I with 90% or higher. - Students will arrive fifteen (15) minutes prior to the start of the clinical time. - One (1) No Call-No Show will result in a notice of deficiency and the student will be placed on probationary period.
+All students are required to have liability insurance and health insurance. - Before going to any clinical sites, the student must pass all skills test in STP I with 90% or higher. - Students will arrive fifteen (15) minutes prior to the start of the clinical time. - One (1) No Call-No Show will result in a notice of deficiency and the student will be placed on probationary period.
 Your probationary period will last until you are formally notified of its removal.
 If the concerns regarding your performance are not resolved to the satisfaction of the Cherokee Nation W.W.
-Hastings Hospital Surgical Technology Program, your clinical rotations will be terminated. - Students who do miss a clinical session will be required to make the clinical up within the semester.
-Failure to do so will result in a letter grade of "W" or "F" and the student remains financially responsible, and will have to repeat the course.
-Make-up will be determined by the course instructor.
-Any absences expected to last longer than one day will require a doctor's release. - Students who become ill during clinical, must call the Clinical Instructor (4hrs.) prior to the start of their time on duty.
-The student must also call the agency before that clinical shift begins.
-The student will be expected to be seen by Urgent Care and provide documentation. - Students are encouraged to schedule all Doctor appointments at the end of the day if permissible - Students may be removed from the program for actions deemed unsafe to the patient or deemed inappropriate by the clinical site personnel. - Students are to be properly dressed for their surgical experience assigned that day.
-Student who are not ready at the prescribed time may not be allowed to complete that day's clinical shift, which constitutes a missed clinical day and a grade of "W" or "F" will be received if not made up before the semester's end.
-The student will be required to repeat the course and is held financially responsible. - Students are not permitted to use tobacco products on hospital grounds.
+Hastings Hospital Surgical Technology Program, your clinical rotations will be terminated. - Students who become ill during clinical, must call the Clinical Coordinator prior to the start of their time on duty.
+The student must also call the clinical facility before that clinical shift begins.
+The student will be expected to be seen by Urgent Care and provide documentation.

+- Students are encouraged to schedule all doctor appointments at the end of the day if permissible - Students may be removed from the program for actions deemed unsafe to the patient or deemed inappropriate by the clinical site personnel. - Students are to be properly dressed for their surgical experience assigned that day.
+Student who are not ready at the prescribed time may not be allowed to complete that day's clinical shift, which constitutes a missed clinical day. - Students are not permitted to use tobacco products on hospital grounds.
 The use of tobacco products in a student's vehicle while on hospital grounds is also not permitted.